gregsaun/prusa_i3_bear_upgrade/full_upgrade/for_mk2_mk2s/manual/preflight_check_disassembly.md

 1. Check length of build_helper_96mm.stl, should be 96mm long
 1. Check length of the 290mm V-Slot, this is the most important dimension
 1. Check that all identical length V-Slots (like 2x370mm) have the exact same dimension.
 Adjust them with a file if you see a difference
 1. Disassemble one z-axis-top of your printer and try the bear upgrade version by pushing the smooth rod in the corresponding hole.
-This helps you verify that your parts have been printed with good calibration
+This helps you verify that your parts have been printed with good calibration.
+If it is too tight, use a file to increase hole
+1. Do the same as previous point but with z_motor_mount.
+In this case I recommend to remove the smooth rod.
+If it is too tight, use a file to increase hole
 1. Maybe something is interesting for you in the [optional parts](/full_upgrade/for_mk2_mk2s/optional_parts/)